 Located at the Chicago campus, the intermediate and advanced therapy externship at Roosevelt University Counseling Center begins in mid-August and ends in late May.
-Following the orientation in early-August; each extern will assume the schedule negotiated with the Counseling Center Manager.
-Externs are expected to be on-site for 21 work hours each week over a period of 3 or 4 days.
+Following the orientation in early-August; each extern will assume the schedule negotiated with the Training Coordinator.
+Externs are expected to be on-site for 21 work hours each week over a period of 2.5 days.
 Often externs are on site for 24 hours per week if their schedules encompass the noon lunch hour (when the center is closed).

 The externship is at the intermediate and advanced level and eligible for those students who have completed a diagnostic practicum (either master’s or doctoral).
 In addition, preference will be given to applicants demonstrating interest, familiarity, and/or experience in university/college counseling and with giving psycho-educational presentations, workshops, or seminars.